charityfroggenhall/neurojazz/case-study/openai-essay.md

 - It’s open: licensed for non-commercial use, because community matters more than profit.
 - And it’s iterative by design: the repo shows the evolution from raw logs to structured frameworks.

+ChatGPT isn’t just conversational—it’s data-aware.
+It can integrate physiological signals with cognitive logs to create richer context for analysis.
+Data integration is possible via the [Oura API Documentation](https://cloud.ouraring.com/docs), which allows developers—and regular curious nerds like me—to fetch sleep and readiness metrics.

-It’s also data-aware.
-ChatGPT can integrate physiological signals with cognitive logs.
-In my case, Oura’s open API enabled automated imports of sleep and readiness metrics through scripts like our Oura-fetch module—bridging subjective experience with objective trends.
-Unlike some platforms that gate data behind tiers, Oura makes this access available to all subscribers, which matters for equity and research reproducibility.
+In my workflow, Oura’s open API enabled automated imports of these metrics through scripts like the fetch_oura_data module, bridging subjective experiences with objective trends.
+Unlike platforms that lock data behind premium tiers, Oura provides this access to all subscribers, which supports both equity and research reproducibility.

 Other wearables, like Apple Watch, can add value, but lack of straightforward export without third-party tools creates friction.
 Even Oura’s built-in tagging system, while useful, requires manual steps and app switching—something ADHD brains are especially vulnerable to.
 Externalizing that complexity into automated scripts keeps the cognitive load low and preserves the flow.